Farmers’ strike: Dairy farmers fume as losses mount; some say want to quit protest

 Three days of ‘Gaon Bandh protest’ backed by some farmer unions in the country has left commercial dairy farmers in Punjab furious due to mounting losses.
 Many have been struggling to manage milk produced in bulk, and have said that they are against spilling it on roads.

-As part of the protest, diary farm owners are not allowed to sell their produce to government-run milk plants and other dairies for supply in cities.
+As part of the protest, dairy farm owners are not allowed to sell their produce to government-run milk plants and other dairies for supply in cities.
 Some commercial dairy farmers Sunday also said that with mounting losses, they will have no other option but to withdraw from the protest and sell milk to plants.
 Others said they were considering of setting up chabeels (giving milk out for free) on roads or donating it to orphanages and old age homes.

 READ | Farmers’ strike: Clashes between milk vendors and farmers at Faridkot, Bathinda